NPDeehan/SendEmailCamunda8Example/README.md

-# Send Email Worker Cloud Example
+# Send Email Worker Camunda 8 Example

-This is an example project that shows how you can send an email using Camunda Cloud
+This is an example project that shows how you can send an email using Camunda 8

 ## Prerequisites

 To use this project you need to setup some stuff, some you might already have, but you can follow the requirements list and you'll be all set.

-### Camunda Cloud Account
+### Camunda 8 Account
-Pop along to camunda.io and create a Camunda Cloud account.
+Pop along to camunda.io and create a Camunda 8 account.
 You'll need to create a cluster and setup client connection credentials.
 If you don't know how to do that, [just follow this tutorial](https://docs.camunda.io/docs/guides/getting-started/).

 ### Camunda Desktop Modeler (Optional)
 You can [download it here](https://camunda.com/download/modeler/) for all the usual platforms.